Firstly, I really do live in a log cabin outside the small town of Tomball,

 Thelen, Karen McTavish, Linda Taylor, Dawn Cavanaugh, Christine Olson,

-Pam Clarke, and Irena Bluhm.
+Pam Clarke, Claudia Pfeil, and Irena Bluhm.
 In addition, I've taken classes in quilt

 dating, judging, restoration, and appraisal with renowned experts, Dixie